kishwarshafin/pepper/docs/training_pepper_margin_deepvariant/how_to_train_pepper.md

-# How to train PEPPER SNP (Advanced- requires GPU)
+# How to train PEPPER (Advanced- requires GPU)
 ##### Written by: Kishwar Shafin, Verified by: Jimin Park
-In this walkthrough, we will see how to train `PEPPER SNP` and replace default model with custom models.
+In this walkthrough, we will see how to train `PEPPER` and replace default model with custom models.
 In this excercise we will train a model on `Guppy 4.2.2` data which is currently not supported by `PEPPER-Margin-DeepVariant` as the error-rate of the basecaller is too high.

-## Training PEPPER SNP
+## Training PEPPER
-The first step is to train `PEPPER-SNP` that we use to find initial variants for phasing.
+The first step is to train `PEPPER` that we use to find initial variants for phasing.

 ### Step 1: Install PEPPER locally
 We recommend installing PEPPER locally for training PEPPER as it requires GPU for training.